hassanshaikley/rpi-drum-machine-nerves-slides/FEEDBACK.md

 - Talk about how timing is hard
 - Talk about sox vs afplay
 - Talk about how many issues are version related when working in this space
+- Find sounds to sync to
+- GO BACK TO PLAYING AUDIO FILE SLIDE

+- Maybe use the freeze power lib

+- If it can be communicated in an image, use an image

 SONG IDEAS;
 Sunflower , post malone

+- Beat it is fully aligned at 20s ?